Cameron Diehl, Executive Director

 After graduating from East High School (in Salt Lake City), he joined the Americorps National Civilian Community Corps where he volunteered with natural disaster response organizations including FEMA and the American Red Cross for a year.
 He and his team helped communities across the country recover from and prepare for natural disasters, including Hurricane Sandy.
 Upon returning home, Karson enrolled in classes at Westminster College.
 He quickly began working for the school’s Katherine W. Dumke Center for Civic Engagement and during his sophomore year, he obtained a grant to introduce computer programming courses into after school centers in South Salt Lake.
 Throughout his college career, Karson also worked as the project coordinator for a multi-million dollar National Science Foundation grant that improved pedagogical methods for computer science classes across the state.
 During his final semester at Westminster, he interned in the Utah House of Representatives.
 Karson graduated Cum Laude in May of 2017, with a BA in economics and a minor in political science.
 In his limited free time Karson enjoys reading, outdoor adventure sports, and spending time with his friends and family.

 Nick Jarvis, Chief Operating Officer

 Nick graduated from the University of Utah with a Masters in Public Administration and the University of British Columbia with a BA in History.
 Originally hailing from Montana, he grew up in Utah and happily calls the beehive state his home.
 Nick oversees the day-to-day operations of the League, and wears the many hats required of a small interlocal entity manager.
 Starting his career in the famed tradition of the ULCT intern, he continues to direct the League’s research efforts—compiling and analyzing the data that ULCT uses to support our legislative positions and assist municipal governments.
 In ULCT’s efforts to ensure transparency and public access, Nick also serves as the League’s record officer.
-Nick enjoys fly fishing, ancient history, challenging Cameron to bouts of trivia, and spending time with his wife, Stephanie, and cat, Jupiter.
+Nick enjoys fly fishing, ancient history, challenging Cameron to bouts of trivia, and spending time with his wife, Stephanie, and cats, Jupiter and Maude.

 Meg Ryan, Manager – Land Use Academy of Utah